datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

     "node-env": "test"
   }

 As can be seen from the above we have defined variables for an erp and salesforce system.
 This should tell you that these two systems are in use in your development environment.
 In addition, the property ``"node-env": "test"`` tells you that in your development environment the node is using embedded data to run all its dataflows.
 Embedded data is synonymous with test data and is described in detail here :ref:`best-practice-inbound-pipes`.
+Additionally, the CI-test recommended Sesam node will have its variables defined by the file ``test-env.json`` placed in your root project folder.

 Finally, the ``node-metadata.conf.json`` is a json file that contain metadata about how a Sesam node is globally parameterized.
 A typical example is presented below: